bahrus/for-instance/README.md

 # INTRODUCTION

-I, *for-instance*, am cheered to see miraculous progress happening in what I call the "[Swaggering](https://swagger.io/) of web components".
+I, *for-instance*, am cheered to see the miraculous [arrival](https://custom-elements-manifest.open-wc.org/) of what I call the "[Swaggering](https://swagger.io/) of web components".

 Swagger, a linchpin to making different [micro-services work together](https://swagger.io/blog/api-strategy/microservices-apis-and-swagger/), rests on the OpenAPI schema.